mangye16/dgm_re-id/README.md

 Notes: Due to the random graph generation, the results may be slighlty different.

- - (a).
+ - a.
 You need to download our extracted features [LOMO](https://drive.google.com/open?id=0BxD9a73ckQ0vVzVWTkhmc2NSLTA) or extract features by yourself.
 Put it under data/ folder

- - (b).
+ - b.
 You could run the *demo_mars.m* and edit it to adjust for different datsets and different settings.
 Meanwhile, we could get the estimated labels.

- - (c).
+ - c.
 With the estimated labels, we could re-arrange the dataset for IDE training.

- - (d).
+ - d.
 Train IDE with our provided code follow the [steps](https://github.com/apache/incubator-mxnet/tree/master/example/image-classification) or try the baseline provided by [Zhun Zhong](https://github.com/zhunzhong07/IDE-baseline-Market-1501).